indieopensource/enterprise-ready-supplement/terms.md

     1.  the **Payment Method** _Company_ will use to pay the _Fee_, which by default is bank-to-bank transfer, such as FedWire, ACH, SEPA, or SWIFT, if possible, and otherwise a common electronic payment system, such as PayPal, Stripe, or Square Cash

-    2.  the **Term** of this agreement, which by default is six calendar months
+    2.  the **Term** of this agreement, which by default is one calendar year

 ## <a id="Supplementary_Terms"></a>Supplementary Terms